 Students are expected to:

-• Attend classes on campus using GOTAFE Computer Labs 2 days per week on Monday & Thursday (Shepparton) from 9am- 4pm over 61 weeks.
+• Attend classes on campus using GOTAFE Computer Labs 2 days per week on Thursday & Friday (Shepparton) 9am- 4pm.

 Assessment methods